 I Need More Hits From Other Channels!

 Okay, I’m already using PPC, PPI and SEO and I love the results but I want more.
 What do I do?
 There’s lots you can do to gain more hits.
 If you have a big budget, you can do radio, TV and magazine advertisement.
 If you’re a smaller operation you can use some guerrilla marketing techniques that are low or no-cost.
-Advertise on other web sites, in newsletters, send out press releases, give away something people want, get interviewed by the local newspaper and by the local radio stations, be an advocate for your business with all your friends, acquaintances, relatives.
-If you want more hits, send in letters to the editor and mention the website.
+Advertise on other websites, in newsletters, send out press releases, give away something of value that people want, get interviewed by the local newspaper and by the local radio stations, be an advocate for your business with all your friends, acquaintances, relatives.
+If you want more traffic, send in letters to the editor and mention the website.
 Start a free newsletter, hold a contest, and do something wacky as a public relations stunt (nothing dangerous, just wacky).
 Any publicity is good publicity so be creative.
-You have more control than you know in receiving more hits, so seize all of your opportunities.
+You have more control than you know in receiving more business, so seize all of your opportunities.